By Dr. Mercola

 Modern man's penchant for equating sleep with unproductiveness (if not outright laziness) can be traced back to the heyday of Thomas Edison, who was known for working around the clock.
 According to the featured article:9

-"Edison spent considerable amounts of his own and his staff's energy on in publicizing the idea that success depended in no small part in staying awake to stay ahead of the technological and economic competition."
-No one... did more to frame the issue as a simple choice between productive work and unproductive rest ...
+"Edison spent considerable amounts of his own and his staff's energy on publicizing the idea that success depended in no small part in staying awake to stay ahead of the technological and economic competition."
+No one ... did more to frame the issue as a simple choice between productive work and unproductive rest ...

-- Get some sun in the morning, and at least 30 minutes of BRIGHT sun exposure mid-day.
-Your circadian system needs bright light to reset itself.
+• Get some sun in the morning, and at least 30 minutes of BRIGHT sun exposure midday — Your circadian system needs bright light to reset itself.
 Ten to 15 minutes of morning sunlight will send a strong message to your internal clock that day has arrived, making it less likely to be confused by weaker light signals during the night.
-Also, if you work indoors, make a point to get outdoors for at least a total of 30-60 minutes during the brightest portion of the day.
+Also, if you work indoors, make a point to get outdoors for at least 30 to 60 minutes during the brightest portion of the day.

-- Keep the temperature in your bedroom below 70 degrees F. Many people keep their homes too warm (particularly their upstairs bedrooms).
-Studies show that the optimal room temperature for sleep is between 60 to 68 degrees F.
+• Keep the temperature in your bedroom below 70 degrees F — Many people keep their homes too warm (particularly their upstairs bedrooms).
+Studies show that the optimal room temperature for sleep is between 60 and 68 degrees F.